muireall/github.io/content/progress.md

 - Institutions suppress, censor, or subvert genius
 - Society taboos "individual excellence"
 - Society pedestalizes "individual excellence"

+##### Institutional inadequacy
 - We don't have enough monopolies
 - We don't have enough competition
 - We don't have enough private investment in R&D
 - We don't have enough startups
 - We don't have functional academic institutions
-    - Evaluation is broken (admissions, bibliometrics, peer review...)
+    - Evaluation is broken (admissions, bibliometrics, credentialism...)
+    - Publishing is broken (peer review, open access, few incentives for replications or null results...)
     - The career pipeline is broken (far more PhDs than positions, large sacrifices for uncertain prospects, leakage of tacit knowledge, deadweight loss of hostile environments, PIs' managerial ineptitude...)
 - We don't have functional government institutions (particularly for funding science)
     - Too slow, too little money, too reliant on brute cash, too top-down, too conservative, too focused on flashy megaprojects like colliders and manned spaceflight, regulatory dysfunction, intellectual-property-law dysfunction...